The Romsey School

 Staff liaise with primary schools and sixth form colleges to ensure successful transitions.

-Many aspects of pupils development in the Resource are monitored VERY closely .
-The monitoring covers their social and communication skills, their academic progress, their emotional well being and Autism Curriculum.
+Many aspects of pupils development in the Resource are monitored very closely.
+The monitoring covers their social and communication skills, their academic progress, their emotional well being and their Preparing for Adulthood outcomes.

 Relationships with peers during break and lunchtimes is encouraged and observed.